Odense: Cycling Initiatives in Odense

 In 2016, the city of Odense, Denmark implemented a new form of technology to allow for more efficient bike travel.
 Often, when it is raining heavily, cyclists have had to sit in the rain for long periods of time at traffic lights, and this disincentives them to cycle to work that day.
 To fix this problem, Odense has placed rain sensors in traffic lights along their super bike highways.
 These sensors interact with motion detectors which "allow the system to register when bikes are within 70 meters of the intersection."
 They then automatically prolong the green light.
 The intersection includes a small sign that explains the system to the cyclists, and when a light goes on, they can see the system is functioning.
 This technology allows cyclists to experience up to 20 seconds longer of green light, and makes their overall journey more efficient, safer, and dryer.

 The Cycling Embassy of Denmark is the organization spearheading this research and initiatives.
-While there isn't a lot of criticism due to the cyclist culture that is already fairly dominant in Odense, those who commute in cars would be naturally upset by the longer red lights.
-However, the Embassy believes that there should not be too much pushback because of the equity issue involved with being exposed to the rain versus being sheltered in a car.
+While there is not much criticism due to the cycling culture that is already fairly prevalent in Odense, those who commute in cars would be naturally upset by the longer red lights.
+However, the embassy believes that there should not be too much pushback because of the equity issue involved with being exposed to the rain versus being sheltered in a car.
 It will also only be utilized up to 3 times a month.